jmhz24/jmhz24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 😊 About me
-I am a Ph.D. student at Beijing Institute of Technology, and I am studying at Nanyang Technological University in Singapore as a visiting student.
+I am a Ph.D. student at Beijing Institute of Technology, advised by Lejian Liao, and I am studying at Nanyang Technological University in Singapore as a visiting student, advised by Anh Tuan Luu.
 My research interests:
 - Natural Language Processing
 - Multimodal Learning
 - Machine Reading Comprehension